Uwaks/sei-project-one/README.md

 }
 ```

 **Fleet Bombing** - I set up a function to randomly select a fighter from the fleet to release a bomb every 2000 milliseconds.
-The bombs movement was achieved by adding and removing the bomb class with a map method every 1000 milliseconds (using a setInterval method)
+The bombs movement was achieved by adding and removing the bomb class with a map method every 1000 milliseconds (using a setInterval method).

 ```javascript
 function fighterBomb() {